Last Updated on March 17, 2023

 You’ll also save money because you won’t need to buy pricey potted plants every year.

 Another advantage to perennial herbs, like perennial vegetables and fruits, is that you don’t disturb the soil each season.
 This helps protect the microbial life of the soil, which in turn helps your plants to thrive.
+Perennial herbs are perfect for a front yard vegetable garden.

 Perennial herbs serve many purposes in the permaculture garden, where they can help attract pollinators, repel pests, and provide a living groundcover for your other perennial crops.
+If you’d like to know more about permaculture, be sure to check out some of the best permaculture books for a deep-dive into growing perennial food plants.

 Best of all, perennial herb plants can be divided so you can multiply them as years go by or share them with friends eager to grow more of their own food as well.